Zesster/SeatShuffle/QUICK_START.md

    - Can't be dragged to other desks
    - Can't be swapped with other students
    - Stay in place when you use "Shuffle"
+   - The ✕ icon is hidden (unlock first to remove)

 ### Save Your Layout
 1. Click **☰** menu